McGill–Toolen Catholic High School: History

 McGill Institute was founded in 1896 by brothers Arthur and Felix McGill as a free school for boys.
 In 1928, the Brothers of the Sacred Heart took over the administration the school.
 They continue to serve on the faculty of the school.
 The original McGill Institute building was on Government Street, in downtown Mobile.

 In 1952, the school moved to Old Shell Road, across the street from Bishop Toolen School for Girls.
 Bishop Toolen School for Girls was founded in 1928 by Bishop Thomas J. Toolen and was administered by the Sisters of Loretto until it merged with McGill Institute in 1972 to form the co-educational McGill–Toolen Catholic High School.

-For much of its early history, the school was segregated, with future namesake Bishop Thomas Toolen famously refusing to admit the children of Algernon J. Cooper Sr, who later became notable figures and Notre Dame grads (Algernon J. Cooper Jr, Peggy Cooper Cafritz, and Jerome G. Cooper).
+For much of its early history, the school was segregated, with future namesake Bishop Thomas Toolen famously refusing to admit the children of Algernon J. Cooper Sr, who later became notable figures and Notre Dame grads (Algernon J. Cooper Jr, Peggy Cooper Cafritz, and J. Gary Cooper).

 In December 2007, the Mobile Register reported that supporters of the school raised $10.3 million to renovate the campus and add a new science building and student center.
 The science facility was opened in 2009, giving every science teacher their own classroom and lab space.
 The student center is a two-story building fronting Lafayette Street and includes a cafeteria, chapel, and student plaza.
 It was completed in 2016.

 Sports and traditions

 McGill-Toolen's school colors are orange and black, and the mascot is a yellowjacket.
 In 2006, the McGill–Toolen varsity football team won the 6A Region 1 title, their first region title in 20 years by defeating its long-time rival Murphy High School.
 The Yellow Jackets repeated in 2007 as the 6A Region 1 champs with an undefeated regular season record of 10–0.
 They advanced to the semifinals of the 2007 playoffs before losing to Prattville High School with a record of 13–1.
-In October 2007 the school announced the construction of a football stadium at the Archbishop Lipscomb Sports Complex.
+In October 2007, the school announced the construction of a football stadium at the Archbishop Lipscomb Sports Complex.
 The stadium was completed in time for the 2008 season, moving McGill from Ladd–Peebles Stadium.
 For the 2020 season, McGill-Toolen dropped drown to a 6A team.

 In 2015, the McGill–Toolen Football Team became the Alabama 7A State Champions.

 In 2016, the McGill–Toolen Men's Basketball Team became the Alabama 7A State Champions.

 In 2019, the McGill-Toolen Baseball Team became the Alabama 7A State Champions.

+In 2023, the McGill-Toolen Volleyball Team won back to back State Championships.
+The "Dirty Dozen" has earned a total of 23 state championships.

+In 2024, the McGill-Toolen Volleyball Team "three-peated" and won back to back to back Class 6A State Championships.
+The "Dirty Dozen" has earned a total of 24 state championships as of now.